The Babies are Coming!

 Cody Yellowstone is home to dozens of wildlife species, including apex predators like bears and wolves, other large mammals like elk and bighorn sheep, and birds of prey such as eagles and osprey.
 Other critters include foxes, beavers, coyotes, river otters, mountain goats, marmots, pronghorn, pikes, and Yellowstone Cutthroat trout.

-Here’s a closer look at the next generation of wildlife that will soon call Cody Yellowstone home.
+Here’s a closer look at the baby animals that will soon call Cody Yellowstone home.

 Bison calves are often the first of the young ones to make their debut.
 Reddish-colored, fuzzy-furred bison calves are quick studies, and they can keep up with their mothers as soon as two hours after birth.
 It takes a village to protect a bison calf, and all adult bison surround young calves when predators such as wolves and bears are nearby.
 Fun fact, baby bison’s color and often exuberant demeanor have earned them the nickname “red dogs”.